dstroot/skeleton/README.md

 ![Alt](https://lh6.googleusercontent.com/-uKeCLpArf-8/UwashLnJ4gI/AAAAAAAABvg/frUvl_qroCM/w951-h891-no/Skeleton.jpg)

-There are many excellent Node/Express/Backbone frameworks out there.
-I have played with some and contributed to a few of them.
+There are many excellent Node/Express/Mongo frameworks out there.
+I have played with many, and contributed to a few of them.
 Since there is really no one "right" way to do things you kind of have to explore.
 Once I did that I found that none of them were "just right" as Goldilocks would say.
 So I built this one!

-I borrowed heavily from [Drywall](https://github.com/jedireza/drywall) and [Hackathon-starter](https://github.com/sahat/hackathon-starter).
+I borrowed heavily from [Hackathon-starter](https://github.com/sahat/hackathon-starter) and [Drywall](https://github.com/jedireza/drywall).
 The reason is third party OAUTH authentication is painful.
-Passport helps tremendously but there are not many good examples of how to use it.
+[Passportjs](http://passportjs.org/) helps tremendously but there are not many good examples of how to use it.
 Both of these frameworks really show how it's done.
 Both are actively maintained and are really great starting points.
 I recommend either of them **highly**.

 Of the two, Drywall is more sophisticated.
 It has an extensive User/Account/Roles system to handle different types of accounts and account permissions.
 It also has a very cool Administration area.
 In addition, the client side uses Backbone.
+This framework allows for unique scripts and css on a per page basis - nice!
 Overall this framework has some GREAT stuff in it.
 It's just maybe a little too big/rich if you just want to start building a simple site.

 This brings us to Hackathon-starter.
 This is GREAT site to get started with and has many outstanding API integrations as well as the authentication all built out.
 It really lives up to it's billing.
+It was easier to build up from here rather than take stuff out of Drywall.

-### Other Frameworks to check out
+#### Other Frameworks to check out

 - [Dozer](http://dozerjs.com/)
 - [Locomotive](http://locomotivejs.org/)
 - [Flatiron](http://flatironjs.org/)
 - API Only: [Restify](http://mcavage.me/node-restify/)

-So why make a "another framework"?
+So why offer "yet another framework"?
 Basically because I want a playground of my own **and** you might find something interesting in here!

 Features
 --------
 - **Local Authentication** using Email and Password
 - **OAuth 1.0a Authentication** via Twitter
 - **OAuth 2.0 Authentication** via Facebook, Google or GitHub
-- MVC Project Structure
+- MVC project structure (in my own style - "Views" are the Jade Templates, "Models" are the Mongo/Mongoose models, and "Controllers" are the glue for routing, page logic and data access via the models.)
 - Node.js clusters support
 - Gulp.js build system
 - LESS stylesheets
 - Bootstrap 3 UI
 - FontAwesome
-- Jade templates (all laid out: head, navigation, footer, etc.)
+- Jade templates (all nicely laid out: head, navigation, footer, etc.)
 - Boilerplate Terms and Privacy pages. **I am not a lawyer**.
 These have never been reviewed or even **seen** by a lawyer.
 Use only as a starting point with **your lawyer.**
 - **Administrative Pages**
   + **Real-time Dashboard**